Compassion Meditation

 CCT is a multifaceted exploration of how connection and kindness might transform human experience.
 Originally developed at Stanford University in 2009, CCT draws on both contemplative and scientific approaches to the mind and offers techniques and practices for opening the heart and building courage in the face of adversity.
 Each class includes meditation practices, informal lecture, group discussion, in-class listening, and communication exercises with partners and small groups.

 Erika regularly gives dharma talks as part of Nyingma Institute’s free Sunday program.
 Her talks cover such topics as compassion, mindfulness, common humanity, and emotion.
 Dr. Rosenberg integrates knowledge from Buddhism, Psychology, and Neuroscience to provide both background and practical advice for daily life.
 To RSVP for upcoming talks and view recordings of previous ones, click the button below.
+Her most recent talk from Sunday, November 23rd is on the topic of “Self-compassion, Resilience, and Learning to ‘Let Go.’”

 Teaching Affiliations